top of page

 What's Included

-• Hands-on countryside cooking class using seasonal Dordogne ingredients
+• A hands-on cooking class using seasonal Dordogne ingredients, taught by a local chef

 *This itinerary is weather dependent; in the unlikely event that we are unable to run an activity, we will have a suitable alternative in place.